 For me the answer would be yes!

-I prefer to live happy, and it is a preference I work on, though not as much as I used to.
+I prefer to live happy.
+And it is a preference I work on.
+Although not as much as I used to.

 “Much of the pain in life comes from having a life plan that you’ve fallen in love with, but that doesn’t work out.
 Having to find a new life plan hurts.
 The trick is not to become attached to any particular life plan and to remember that there is always a better, EVEN-HAPPIER life plan out there somewhere.”

-It wasn’t in the plan to have two children with disabilities, but it happened.
+It wasn’t in the plan to have two children with disabilities.

-It wasn’t in the plan to have breast cancer, but it happened.
+It wasn’t in the plan to have breast cancer.

 But it happened.

 Over the course of a decade, I learned that I cannot count on any plan, best laid, well-intentioned, or fool-proof.